philwhiles/frettler/README.md

 And './frettler g v', would do the same as './frettler guitar vertical C major_scale'.

 ## Todo
+- change the ANSI colour encoding used to be cross platform using [jansi](https://github.com/fusesource/jansi)
 - chord and note labelling currently only uses sharps - I need to work out how to decide whether each should be labelled as sharp or flat
 - blues scale does not support chord generation...
+- write some unit tests!